Nicolas Mathieu (writer): Leurs enfants après eux (And Their Children After Them)

-His second novel, Leurs enfants après eux (2018) is about a group of young people in a fictional rural northeastern French town over the course of six years.
-The novel portrays the problems caused by deindustrialization.
-It has been translated by William Rodarmor and was published in the United States as And Their Children After Them on 7 April 2020 by Other Press.
+His second novel, Leurs enfants après eux (2018) is about a group of young people in the 1990s in a fictional rural northeastern French town, set in the valley of Lorraine, over the course of six years.
+This novel expands and deepens the exposition of the negative consequences of deindustrialization.

+It was translated by William Rodarmor for Other Press in the United States as And Their Children After Them on 7 April 2020.

+The original novel won France's prestigious Prix Goncourt in 2018.
+In 2021, the translation earned Mathieu the Albertine Prize, an annual reader's choice award for French writing in translation.

+President Emmanuel Macron mentioned the book's title in his New Year's Address for 2018, after the decisive 2017 French presidential election.